xgui4/code-of-respect/code-of-conduct.md

 We have no enforcement team (nor do we want one).
 You can create a issue on the project's issue tracker.

-## Make Software Development Great Again.
+## Make Software Development Great Again

 The Code of Respect is inspired by the [No Code of Conduct](https://nocodeofconduct.com)